-Welcome to the University Counseling Center website!
+Welcome to the Counseling and Psychological Services Website!

 Here you will find information about our services and staff, as well as information about our training program, campus resources, and crisis management.
 There are also links to self-help tools for students and general mental health information.

-Carlos J. Gomez, Ph.D
+Carlos J. Gómez, Ph.D.

-Director of the Counseling Center
+Director of Counseling & Psychological Services

-Carlos J. Gomez, Ph.D.
+Carlos J. Gómez, Ph.D.

 Licensed Psychologist

-Education: Ph.D. in Counseling Psychology and M.S.Ed. in Mental Health Counseling, University of Miami.
+Education: Ph.D. in Counseling Psychology and M.S.Ed. in Mental Health Counseling, University of Miami

 Theoretical Orientation: Integrative with an emphasis on Existential and General Systems Theories